With the advent of content and digital marketing, blogs have become a strategic asset and an integral element for many companies.

 “H tags” are like markers, using which, Google understand the overall structure of the post.
 While the heading of the blog is H1, there is some confusion about setting H2s & H3s.

 The basic idea is to follow the rule of correlation.
-In other words, set subtopics as H2s that have got some search volumes and connected to the main topic.
-As you expand, those subtopics set some H3s that are mini topics themselves.
+In other words, set subtopics for the blog idea as H2s that have got some search volumes and connected to the main blog topic.
+As you expand, those subtopics set some H3s that are mini blog topics themselves.

 If you are writing an 800-word post, categorizing up to the H2s is enough.